Backdoor defense, learnability and obfuscation: Defendability of decision trees

 \begin{definition*} A \textit{decision tree} over $\left\{0,1\right\}^n$ is a rooted binary tree where each non-leaf node is labeled with one of the $n$ input variables and each leaf node is labeled with a $0$ or a $1$.
 To evaluate a decision tree, we start at the root node and go left if the variable evaluates to $0$ and right if it evaluates to $1$, continuing until we reach a leaf.
 The \textit{size} of a decision tree is its number of leaves. \end{definition*}

 An example of a decision tree and how to evaluate it is given in Figure \ref{figure:trees}.

 In our study of decision trees, we focus on the \textit{uniform-PAC} model of learning, in which the distribution $\mathcal D$ is always the uniform distribution.
 Thus we say that a representation class is \textit{efficiently uniform-PAC learnable} to mean that it is efficiently PAC learnable as long as $\mathcal D$ is uniform.
 Similarly, we say that a representation class is \textit{efficiently uniform-defendable} to mean that it is efficiently defendable as long as $\mathcal D$ is uniform.
-Note that efficient uniform PAC-learnability implies efficient uniform defendability, by specializing the proof of Corollary \ref{corollary:learnable}.

-As far as we are aware, it is unknown whether the representation class of polynomial size decision trees over $\left\{0,1\right\}^n$ is efficiently uniform-PAC learnable.
-Polynomial-time PAC learning algorithms are known for certain product distributions \citep{decisiontrees}, as well as for the uniform distribution if we allow membership queries (i.e., calls to an oracle that outputs the value of the function on an input of the algorithm's choice) \citep[Chapter 3.5]{gl,booleanfunctions}.
-Such algorithms generally use at least linearly many calls to the example or membership oracle.
+As far as we are aware, it is unknown whether the representation class of polynomial size decision trees over $\left\{0,1\right\}^n$ is efficiently uniform-PAC learnable, although polynomial-time PAC learning algorithms are known for certain product distributions \citep{decisiontrees}.
+However, the class is efficiently uniform PAC-learnable if we allow membership queries (i.e., calls to an oracle that outputs the value of the function on an input of the algorithm's choice) \citep[Chapter 3.5]{gl,booleanfunctions}.
+By specializing the proof of Corollary \ref{corollary:learnable}, it follows that the representation class of polynomial size decision trees over $\left\{0,1\right\}^n$ is efficiently defendable, since the defender can efficiently compute the results of membership queries for themselves using the representation of the decision tree.

-By contrast, we now show that this representation class is efficiently uniform-defendable using a very fast detection strategy.
+Nevertheless, these learning algorithms for decision trees generally use at least linearly many calls to the example or membership oracle.
+By contrast, we now show that there is a defense for decision trees that is much faster than this.

 \begin{restatable}{theorem}{restatetrees} The representation class $\mathcal F$ of decision trees over $\mathcal X=\left\{0,1\right\}^n$ of size at most $s$, where $s$ is polynomial in $n$, is efficiently uniform-defendable using a detection strategy that makes 0 calls to the example oracle and runs in time $O\left(\text{time taken to evaluate a single decision tree}\right)$. \end{restatable}